publications

 2012

-- Filtering Sensory Information with XCSF: Improving Learning Robustness and Control PerformanceJan Kneissler, Patrick O. Stalph, Jan Drugowitsch, and Martin V. ButzIn Proceedings of the 14th Annual Conference on Genetic and Evolutionary Computation, Jul 2012
+- GECCOFiltering Sensory Information with XCSF: Improving Learning Robustness and Control PerformanceJan Kneissler, Patrick O. Stalph, Jan Drugowitsch, and Martin V. ButzIn Proceedings of the 14th Annual Conference on Genetic and Evolutionary Computation, Philadelphia, Pennsylvania, USA, Jul 2012

 It was previously shown that the control of a robot arm can be efficiently learned using the XCSF classifier system.
 So far, however, the predictive knowledge about how actual motor activity changes the state of the arm system has not been exploited.
 In this paper, we exploit the forward velocity kinematics knowledge of XCSF to alleviate the negative effect of noisy sensors for successful learning and control.
 We incorporate Kalman filtering for estimating successive arm positions iteratively combining sensory readings with XCSF-based predictions of hand position changes over time.
 The filtered arm position is used to improve both trajectory planning and further learning of the forward velocity kinematics.
 We test the approach on a simulated, kinematic robot arm model.
 The results show that the combination can improve learning and control performance significantly.
 However, it also shows that variance estimates of XCSF predictions maybe underestimated, in which case self-delusional spiraling effects hinder effective learning.
 Thus, we introduce a heuristic parameter, which limits the influence of XCSF’s predictions on its own further learning input.
 As a result, we obtain drastic improvements in noise tolerance coping with more than ten times higher noise levels.

-- The Cost of Accumulating Evidence in Perceptual Decision MakingJan Drugowitsch, Rubén Moreno-Bote, Anne K. Churchland, Michael N. Shadlen, and Alexandre PougetJournal of Neuroscience, Mar 2012
+- JNSThe Cost of Accumulating Evidence in Perceptual Decision MakingJan Drugowitsch, Rubén Moreno-Bote, Anne K. Churchland, Michael N. Shadlen, and Alexandre PougetJournal of Neuroscience, Mar 2012

 Decision making often involves the accumulation of information over time, but acquiring information typically comes at a cost.
 Little is known about the cost incurred by animals and humans for acquiring additional information from sensory variables due, for instance, to attentional efforts.
 Through a novel integration of diffusion models and dynamic programming, we were able to estimate the cost of making additional observations per unit of time from two monkeys and six humans in a reaction time (RT) random-dot motion discrimination task.
 Surprisingly, we find that the cost is neither zero nor constant over time, but for the animals and humans features a brief period in which it is constant but increases thereafter.
 In addition, we show that our theory accurately matches the observed reaction time distributions for each stimulus condition, the time-dependent choice accuracy both conditional on stimulus strength and independent of it, and choice accuracy and mean reaction times as a function of stimulus strength.
 The theory also correctly predicts that urgency signals in the brain should be independent of the difficulty, or stimulus strength, at each trial.

-- Probabilistic vs. non-probabilistic approaches to the neurobiology of perceptual decision-makingJan Drugowitsch, and Alexandre PougetCurrent Opinion in Neurobiology, Dec 2012Decision making
+- CurrOpNProbabilistic vs. non-probabilistic approaches to the neurobiology of perceptual decision-makingJan Drugowitsch, and Alexandre PougetCurrent Opinion in Neurobiology, Dec 2012Decision making

 Optimal binary perceptual decision making requires accumulation of evidence in the form of a probability distribution that specifies the probability of the choices being correct given the evidence so far.
 Reward rates can then be maximized by stopping the accumulation when the confidence about either option reaches a threshold.
 Behavioral and neuronal evidence suggests that humans and animals follow such a probabilitistic decision strategy, although its neural implementation has yet to be fully characterized.
 Here we show that that diffusion decision models and attractor network models provide an approximation to the optimal strategy only under certain circumstances.
 In particular, neither model type is sufficiently flexible to encode the reliability of both the momentary and the accumulated evidence, which is a pre-requisite to accumulate evidence of time-varying reliability.
 Probabilistic population codes, by contrast, can encode these quantities and, as a consequence, have the potential to implement the optimal strategy accurately.